-Chairman: Rafaelita P. Pelaez
+Chairman: Rafaelita P. Pelaez Functions: The Compensation and developing a policy on executive remuneration and for fixing the remuneration packages of

-Co-Chairman: Wilhelmino R. Mendoza
+Remuneration Committee shall establish a Co-Chairman: Wilhelmino R. Mendoza formal and transparent procedure for

-Members: Dr. Anselmo B. Mercado (ID) Mariano M. Lerin Elpidio M. Paras
+Dr. Anselmo B.Mercado (ID)

+Mariano M. Lerin

-Functions: The Compensation and Remuneration Committee shall establish a formal and transparent procedure for developing a policy on executive remuneration and for fixing the remuneration packages of Officers and Directors.
-The Committee shall also oversee the remuneration of Senior Management and key personnel to ensure that the compensation is consistent with the Bank's culture, strategy, and control environment
+Officers and Directors.
+The Committee shall

+Elpidio M. Paras also oversee the remuneration of Senior Management and key personnel to ensure that the compensation is consistent with the Bank's culture, strategy, and control environment